npiro527/Revenue-Analysis/README.md

 This script analyzes property tax revenue in the City of Syracuse from 1995-2023 and forecasts 2024 and 2025 revenue

 # Analysis-2.py
-This script analyzes ______ tax revenue in the City of Syracuse from 1995-2023 and forecasts 2024 and 2025 revenue
+This script analyzes sales tax revenue in the City of Syracuse from 1995-2023 and forecasts 2024 and 2025 revenue

 # Analysis-3.py
-This script analyzes ______ tax revenue in the City of Syracuse from 1995-2023 and forecasts 2024 and 2025 revenue
+This script analyzes parking meter fee revenue in the City of Syracuse from 1995-2023 and forecasts 2024 and 2025 revenue